onbings/ftpsclient/README.md

 ftpsclient
 ==========

-Another Ftp(s) client package for the go language.
+Another Ftp(s) client package for the go language..